I’m Going To Talk To You Today About Six Things.

 We had a house that came vacant last year where the owner chose to not accept his security deposit.

-When it came time for the tenant to move out, there was like $3,000 to $4,000 worth of work to be done.
+When it came time for the resident to move out, there was like $3,000 to $4,000 worth of work to be done.

 So do ever not collect a security deposit.
 You know, ultimately it’s up to you.